mbestavros/workshops/command-line/README.md

 Since the home directory is accessed quite frequently, it's shortened to `~`.
 From now on, we'll refer to folders as directores and we'll call your home directory `/home/username`.

+### Navigation
 Now, let's learn a new command: `cd`.
 This moves between directory (it's shorthand for **c**hange **d**irectory).
 Let's try it out:

 	$ cd ~

 That will navigate to your home directory.
-I can now type:
+You can now type:

 	$ pwd
 	/home/username